ibrunotome/docker-laravel-appengine/README.md

 #### hhxsv5/laravel-s

-If you want to put your hands in many of the truly skills of the swoole (goroutines, asyncronous tasks/events, millisecond cron jobs), you can install the following package.
+If you want to put your hands in many of the truly skills of swoole (goroutines, asyncronous tasks/events, millisecond cron jobs), you can install the following package.

 https://github.com/hhxsv5/laravel-s

 ## FPM

-If you wanna use php-fpm instead of swoole extension (seriously, WHY?), then remove swoole extension from `php.ini` and the program from `supervisord.conf`, uncomment the swoole program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile`.
+If you wanna use php-fpm instead of swoole extension (seriously, WHY?), so remove swoole extension from `php.ini` and the program from `supervisord.conf`, uncomment the swoole program of `supervisord.conf` file and remove the related lines of swoole from `Dockerfile`.

 ## Example of repo using this container